 Research at the NEI centers around the prevention and treatment of eye diseases and visual disorders.
 This session will talk about the basics of the eye, and several common and rare eye disorders that occur in the general population (Diabetic Retinopathy, Age-related Macular Degeneration, Retinitis Pigmentosa, Leber’s Congenital Amaurosis, etc.).
 Labs at the NEI help bridge our knowledge gap by studying the molecular and cellular mechanisms of these diseases in animal models and patient cells.
 We can even generate 3D retinal organoids derived from patient cells to study retinal diseases!
 Lastly, I’ll cover the diverse potential careers in eye research.

-Jimmy Liu is a graduate student in the Johns Hopkins-NIH Graduate Partnerships Program (GPP).
-He received his B.S in Chemical and Biomolecular Engineering at University of Maryland College Park.
+Jimmy Liu is a graduate student at the Medical Genetics and Ophthalmic Genomics Unit (Rob Hufnagel’s lab) at the NEI.
+He is currently in the Johns Hopkins-NIH Graduate Partnerships Program (GPP) and he received his B.S in Chemical and Biomolecular Engineering at University of Maryland College Park.
 His thesis focuses on uncovering the molecular mechanisms of a spectrum of neurological disorders implicated by PNPLA6, a gene that is responsible for lipid homeostasis in the nervous system.

 Dinusha Rajapakse, Ph.D.